Lentils are a healthy legume that has lots of nutritional value.

 What are lentils?

-They come in a variety of colors, including green, brown, red, and black, and they resemble very tiny beans in shape.
+They come in various colors, including green, brown, red, and black, and they resemble very tiny beans in shape.

-They are easy to prepare and cook, and are reasonably priced, making lentils a low-cost protein source available to people worldwide.
+They are easy to prepare and cook and are reasonably priced, making lentils a low-cost protein source available to people worldwide.

 This is what lentils look like:

 Lentils have become a favorite nutrition option for healthy eaters because of their potential health benefits.
 But can dogs eat lentils just like humans can?

 Lentils for Dogs 101

 Some dogs, however, may experience some mild gastrointestinal issues after consuming any legume due to their high-fiber content.

 Lentils, legumes in general, are known for being uniquely high in protein and fiber.
 For example, one cup of lentils contains: